codefoster/codefoster.com/source/_posts/iotmva.md

 date: 2017-04-12 16:12:27
 ---

-One of my university professors once said that "Technology is the most complex creation of man."
+One of my university professors once said that "Software is the most complex creation of man."

-I think I'm drawn to technology precisely _because_ it's complex.
+I think I'm drawn to software development and to technology in general precisely _because_ it's complex.
 It's a field I know I'll never reach the extents of.
 It will never run up against boundaries with how creative I can be with technology, and I'll never run out of new concepts to learn.

 So that's what I love to do - to be involved with learning and teaching technology.
 That's why I usually say opportunities to present online learning courses.